 The snow-covered horizon marks Durrington Walls’ far bank.
 Its north-western bank, which Beaker Folk built in 2,630 BC, can be seen on the left, but it’s not snow-covered in this picture.

-People were attracted to Durrington’s valley, or combe, by the elevated north-western bank, which, even today, delays the summer solstice sunset, which has a totally different azimuth to that on the flat.
+People were attracted to Durrington’s valley, or combe, by the elevated north-western bank, which, even today, delays the summer solstice sunset, which has a completely different azimuth to that over flat ground.

 The snow was left behind by the ‘Beast-from-the-east’ - a cold snap that came across from Siberia in 2018.

-Durrington Walls’ near bank, or what is left of it, thanks to many years of ploughing it flat, is just beyond the line of parked cars.
+Durrington Walls’ near bank, or what is left due to many years of ploughing it flat, is just beyond the line of parked cars.
 This, too, is marked with snow.
 Beyond the trees to the right of the picture can be seen another section of Durrington Walls' bank.
 This is also highlighted with snow.

 Cutting through those trees is the Countess Road, built post-1968.
 This new highway is elevated several feet above the pan-shaped valley, which early folk had cordoned off to make Britain’s largest henge.
-Note the blue farm vehicle parked beneath the embankment of the new road because that vehicle very nearly marks the centre of the timber egg known as the “Southern Circle.”
+Note the blue farm vehicle parked beneath the new road's embankment because that vehicle very nearly marks the centre of the timber egg known as the “Southern Circle.”

 Note the red vehicle on the extreme right of the above picture because the following photo was taken near it.